 This dough is even easier to live with: it comes together by hand in minutes, calls for pantry ingredients I always have available, and lets itself be rolled out amenably, thanks to its flexible yet cohesive consistency.
-It then bakes into a lightly crunchy, flavorsome crust that is much less susceptible to soaking if your filling is on the wet side, and keeps very well — improves, even — from one day to the next.
+It then bakes into a lightly crunchy, flavorsome olive oil crust that is much less susceptible to soaking if your filling is on the wet side, and keeps very well — improves, even — from one day to the next.

-I realize I am starting to sound like an infomercial, but that is how enthusiastic I am about this crust, which I’ve been making on a weekly basis and raving about to anyone who’ll half-listen (my mother is a recent convert).
+I realize I am starting to sound like an infomercial, but that is how enthusiastic I am about this recipe, which I’ve been making on a weekly basis and raving about to anyone who’ll half-listen (my mother is a recent convert).

-I have been using it to make countless Swiss chard tarts since the beginning of the season, with a flavor boost kindly provided by the radish leaf pesto I recently wrote about.
+I have been using my olive oil crust to make countless Swiss chard tarts since the beginning of the season, with a flavor boost kindly provided by the radish leaf pesto I recently wrote about.
 Here’s the mini-recipe: I cook the Swiss chard in a skillet first as in this gratin recipe, and blind-bake the crust for ten minutes.
 I then garnish the crust with pesto, a sprinkle of rolled oats (a simple trick to absorb any excess moisture from the vegetables), and the well-drained chard, to which I’ve added a beaten egg.
 This goes back into the oven for another twelve to fifteen minutes, and makes a fine dinner we don’t seem to tire of, served with thin slices of dry-cured ham.